Extra Financial Aid Money and Loans

 For that reason, it's not a good idea to spend loan money on non-necessary expenses.
 If you receive more money than what you need to cover your school costs, it's a good idea to put the extra money toward repaying the loan.

 Students should create a spending plan and stick to it.
 The plan should take into account when the student will receive money through financial aid and other sources, and it should also include necessary expenses plotted out through the course of the year.
 This will help the student stay ahead of financial obligations and avoid falling into the trap of spending money on frivolous things.

 Financial aid can be difficult to secure.
 Once you do receive financial aid, be careful to spend it wisely on what matters most.

-For more on financial aid and other related topics, take a look at the links on the next page.
+For more on financial aid and other related topics, take a look at the links below.

 - Clark, Kim.
 "Students Make Costly Mistakes With Financial Aid."
 U.S. News & World Report.
 July 29, 2008.
 (Jan.
 6, 2010) http://www.usnews.com/articles/education/2008/07/29/students-make-costly-mistakes-with-financial-aid.html